Causality Pursuit from Heterogeneous Environments via Neural Adversarial Invariance Learning: Introduction

-Here, we temporarily refrain from causal discussions.
-Under particular scenarios, such a problem can be instantiated to causal discovery in the Structural Causal Model (SCM) framework \citep{peters2016causal} and transfer learning with a more realistic assumption \citep{rojas2018invariant}; see the details in \aosversion{Appendix A.1}{\cref{sec:scenario}}.
-We offer in \cref{sec:ident-fairnn} a rigorous and comprehensive interpretation of what $S^\star$ is in the SCM with interventions on $X$.
+Now we temporarily refrain from causal discussions and frame it as a pure statistical estimation problem.
+We will use a running example in \cref{sec:1.3} right after introducing our method to provide a causal interpretation of $S^\star$ and then offer in \cref{sec:ident-fairnn} a rigorous and comprehensive interpretation of what $S^\star$ is in the SCM with interventions on $X$.
 It is also notable to mention that model \eqref{eq:intro-model} only requires invariance in the first moment instead of full distributional invariance, i.e., $\varepsilon^{(e)} \sim F_\varepsilon$ and independent of $X_{S^\star}^{(e)}$, as typically required for causal discovery \citep{peters2016causal}.
 It is more realistic and allows for between-environment heteroscedastic errors.

 It is important to note that the standard nonparametric regression generally diverges from our target $m^\star$, i.e., $\mathbb{E}[Y^{(e)}|X^{(e)}=x] \neq m^\star(x_{S^\star})$.
-This discrepancy arises because $\mathbb{E}[\varepsilon^{(e)}|X^{(e)}] \neq 0$.
+This mismatch is due to $\mathbb{E}[\varepsilon^{(e)}|X^{(e)}] \neq 0$.
 Such a ``curse of endogeneity'' problem is the main challenge we need to address.
-Including even one of the endogenously spurious variables, for example, $X_2$ background color in the above thought experiment, in the regression function will create an inconsistent estimation of $m^\star$.
+Including even one of the endogenously spurious variables, e.g., $X_2$ background color in the above example, in the regression function will create an inconsistent estimation of $m^\star$.
 Thus, it is essential to design an algorithm to eliminate all endogenously spurious variables.